hakyimlab/ukbrest/README.md

 -rw-rw-r-- 1   4.1M Jul  2 23:19 phenotype/ukb4444.html
 ```

-Make sure your phenotype CSV file do not have overlapping data-fields (use the latest
+Make sure your phenotype CSV files do not have overlapping data-fields (use the latest
 data refresh for each basket).

 For the genotype data you'll also have a specific folder, for instance, called `genotype`.